Louisiana Highway 27: Route description

 LA 27 begins at a junction with LA 14 in Holmwood, a point in Calcasieu Parish.
 It heads due south and, after 11 mi, provides access to the 9621 acre Cameron Prairie National Wildlife Refuge.
 Reaching a cross-roads at Creole, LA 27 turns west concurrent with LA 82, the only other major highway through Cameron Parish.

 LA 27 and LA 82 parallel the coastline of the Gulf of Mexico into Cameron, the parish seat.
 Here, the route crosses the deep-water Calcasieu Ship Channel by way of a toll ferry.
 Continuing westward to Holly Beach, LA 27 turns northward away from LA 82 and meanders along the west side of Calcasieu Lake through Hackberry.
 Re-entering Calcasieu Parish, LA 27 overlaps LA 108 through unincorporated Carlyss, a residential area near the industrial section south of Sulphur.
 At a four-way intersection, LA 1256 continues straight ahead across I-10 and into Downtown Sulphur.
 LA 27 zigzags onto the parallel Beglis Parkway through a neighboring interchange with I-10, passing just east of the center of town.

 Continuing northward, LA 27 passes through the small city of DeQuincy and intersects LA 12.
 LA 27 proceeds north into Beauregard Parish through Oretta and Singer before reaching its final destination of DeRidder.
 In the center of town, LA 27 terminates at a one-way pair that is shared by US 171 and US 190.
-From this junction, connections are made to such cities as Lake Charles, Baton Rouge, and Shreveport, as well as Fort Polk in Leesville.
+From this junction, connections are made to such cities as Lake Charles, Baton Rouge, and Shreveport, as well as Fort Johnson in Leesville.